 - 9+ months: Great!
 You have plenty of time to position your company optimally for an upcoming fundraiser.
 Take your time with the steps below, and kick your round off at an ideal time slot: In the Western world this is typically January (with the objective to close the round well ahead of the Summer break) or in August (with the objective to close before Christmas).
 Note: It can be frustrating if the final phase of your fundraising falls on a major holiday season, as investors are out of office / not able to make the needed decisions.

 - 6-8 months: Good!
 Follow the process described here, and you will make this a success.
 Make sure you move forward efficiently.

 - 4 or 5 months: Hmm … things can become very tight.
 If the fundraising process is going well – especially if you have high growth rates – you should be ok.
 But be aware that you are on a risky path: One mistake could mean that your company goes bust, or that you need to accept terrible funding terms.

 - 3 months or less: You are in trouble.
 Don’t follow the process described on this website.
 Basically there are two options: You talk to a handful of (existing) investors who know your company well, and may be willing to support (they will typically propose to do a bridge round).
-Or you radically cut your cost to survive without external financing.
-Note: Cutting cost and at the same time going for a financing round usually does not work, as cutting cost reduces traction (you will have less people and/or less marketing budget).
+Or you radically cut costs to survive without external financing.
+Note: Cutting costs and at the same time going for a financing round usually does not work, because cutting costs reduces traction (you will have less people and/or a smaller marketing budget).
 And traction is what investors want to see.

 - If your current runway is 6 months or longer: Move to the next chapter in this Phase